 Yes.
 You may lobby the City on any matter at any time if you are not being compensated to perform the lobbying activities.

-For the purposes of the revolving door regulations, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
+For the purposes of the post-employment restrictions, compensation includes receiving any monetary or non-monetary payment for the services or time of a person.
 It includes, but is not limited to, salary, wages, fees, and any discount or economic opportunity not made available in the regular course of business to members of the public.

 This is a one-year "cooling off" period that applies to all former City Officials who were required to file a Statement of Economic Interests during their City service.
 It prohibits such persons from being compensated to lobby the City on any matter for one year after they leave City service.